-Mega configures its cloud storage somewhat differently as the brainchild of eccentric tech entrepreneur Kim Dotcom (who has since moved on, but was also responsible for the now defunct Megaupload), its main draw is the variety of built-in security mechanisms you get on all of the Mega plans (including the free one).
+As the brainchild of eccentric tech entrepreneur Kim Dotcom, who subsequently left the company, Mega configures its best cloud storage offering somewhat differently.
+One of the biggest draws is the variety of built-in security mechanisms you get on all of the Mega plans, including the free tier.

-The features include end-to-end encryption and the publishing of its source code on GitHub, so anyone can audit it for security issues.
-Mega overall is intuitive and easy to use, with cross-platform tools available across Windows, macOS, Linux, Android and iOS.
+Features include end-to-end encryption and the publishing of its source code on GitHub, so anyone can audit it for security issues.
+Mega overall is intuitive and easy to use, with cross-platform tools available across Windows, macOS, Linux, Android, and iOS.

 1. IDrive is the best cloud storage provider